markkolich/kolich-httpclient4-closure/README.md

   }.get("http://example.com"); // non-blocking, starts async request

 // Wait for the future to finish.
-// You would never "wait" like this in a real application, though. while(!future.isDone()) {
+// However, you would never "wait" like this in a real application. while(!future.isDone()) {
   Thread.sleep(1000L);
 }